Translate

 Maryann Horton Luongo '93

-Notre Dame Academy (NDA) 2015 and 2016 Golf Teams
+Notre Dame Academy 2015 & 2016 Golf Teams

-The 2015 and 2016 Notre Dame Academy (NDA) Golf Teams were a dominant force in Central Massachusetts, establishing themselves as one of the top teams in the region from start to finish.
+The 2015 and 2016 NDA Golf Teams were a dominant force in Central Massachusetts, establishing themselves as one of the top teams in the region from start to finish.
 Their journey to success began in 2014, when they finished a strong second in the state championship, losing by just twelve strokes to the NDA Hingham team—an opponent that had won twelve of the last fourteen state titles.
 That 2014 team, led by seniors Lindsay Sullivan, Emily Helenius, Hannah Dowd, and Hillary Murray, set the stage for what would be an extraordinary series of seasons.

-Adding depth to the team was the fifth player, Molly Cloutier, while several talented players rotated in and out of the sixth position, including Martha McDonald, Morgan Pierce, Annabelle Smith, Faith Duquette, Gabby Minet, and Natalie Tewksbury.
+Adding depth to the team was the fifth player, Molly Cloutier, while several talented players rotated in and out of the sixth position, including Martha McDonald, Morgan Pierce, Annabelle Smith, Faith Duquette, Gabby Miret, and Natalie Tewksbary.
 The team's exceptional performance was reflected in the accolades they earned, with Lauren Fantaroni, Annie Spellane, Ashley Coburn, and Madison Streeter all being named to the Worcester Telegram & Gazette Super Team—four out of the eight athletes selected for this prestigious honor.

 The 2015 and 2016 NDA Golf Teams are remembered for their remarkable talent, teamwork, and dominance.
-The 2016 team stands as one of the most successful and accomplished teams in the school's athletic history setting a high bar for future golfers at the Academy, and laying the foundation for continued success in years to come.
+The 2016 team stands as one of the most successful and accomplished teams in the school's athletic history, setting a high bar for future golfers at the Academy and laying the foundation for continued success in years to come.